AI Scan of Calories in Cheese

 33gFat

-The vast, undeniable absolute majority of the incredibly massive caloric density found vigorously within hard cheeses is directly mathematically attributed to their spectacularly high dietary fat content, which typically clocks in heavily at an impressive 33 grams per standard 100-gram serving (specifically for cheddar).
-Because cheese is heavily derived directly from whole mammalian milk, this complex lipid profile is intensely dominated strictly by highly concentrated saturated fatty acids.
-Historically, over the last fifty years of mainstream nutritional science, saturated dairy fats were heavily vilified directly as the primary aggressive dietary culprits exclusively responsible for dangerous cardiovascular disease and elevated circulatory cholesterol.
+The caloric density in hard cheeses is primarily attributed to their high dietary fat content, which is approximately 33 grams per 100-gram serving (for cheddar).
+Derived from mammalian milk, this lipid profile consists largely of saturated fatty acids.
+Historically, saturated dairy fats were cited as primary dietary factors contributing to cardiovascular disease and elevated cholesterol.

 🔥 How to burn 402 Calories (100g serving)?